Nikhil11146/Attendance-Tracker-Backend/README.md

 A secure and scalable backend API built with Node.js, Express, MongoDB, and Mongoose.

+This API is designed to help students manage and track their attendance efficiently.
+Users can create subjects, store attendance information, monitor attended classes, calculate attendance percentages, and manage academic subjects through secure authenticated routes.

+The system acts as a centralized attendance management backend where each user can maintain their own subjects and attendance records safely with authentication and authorization support.

 This project includes:

 * User authentication using JWT